 shirataki Noodles – Definition – A Healthy Food

 Konjac is native to eastern Asia.
-The plant itself goes by several names, including snake plant and voodoo lily.
+The plant goes by several names, including snake and voodoo lily.
 It bears a distinctive flower that smells like carrion.
 Glucomannan flour comes from the plant’s root, which can reach a size of up to 50 pounds.
 Konjac flour also serves as a thickening agent for food.

 A Diet Food in shirataki Noodles

 shirataki noodles consist of water and starch from the roots of the konjac plant, which is a type of yam.
 Other names include “konjac noodles” or “miracle noodles.”

 Manufacturers make shirataki noodles by extracting starch from konjac roots.
 They then use this starch to create a block known as “Konyak.”

 People can eat Konyak as a meat substitute or create different shapes.
 Konjac starch is gelatinous and clings to itself, which makes it ideal for forming into noodles.